seyaidev/BehaviorTree2/README.md

 end
 ```

 That's pretty much all there is to BehaviorTree3.
 Go nuts with it or something.
-If you have any issues or questions, feel free to ask about them on the devforum post [TBD].
+If you have any issues or questions, feel free to ask about them on the devforum post: https://devforum.roblox.com/t/behaviortrees3-btrees-visual-editor-v3-0/836158